l3nkz/harp-ae/Readme.md

 ### System Setup

-Both systems the Odroid as well as the Raptor Lake need a special Linux kernel for the baseline measurements.
+Both systems the Odroid as well as the Raptor Lake need a special Linux kernel for the **baseline measurements**.
 Follow the below steps to build and install these kernels.
 Reboot and verify with `uname -a` that the correct kernel is running.